OliveNjerii/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - function that fills memory with a constant byte.

 ## memcpy
-- function that copies memory area
+- function that copies memory area.

+## strchr
+-  function that locates a character in a string.